Grossmont High School Advanced Placement and College Preparatory US History

 April Morning

 April Morning is a novel by Adam Cooper about a young man shaped by the events of April 19, 1775.
-A film version was made for television starring Chad Lowe as Adam and Tommy Lee Jones as Moses, and is one of the few cinematic portrayals of the events at Lexington Green.
-I saw this in Gloria Jones' US History class at Grossmont a lifetime ago (1985 or 1986).
+A film version was made for television starring Chad Lowe as Adam and Tommy Lee Jones as Moses, and is one of the few cinematic attempts to portray the events at Lexington Green, however accurate or inaccurate they may be.
+I saw this in Gloria Jones' US History class at Grossmont a lifetime ago (in 1985).
 Enjoy.

 Colonial Unity?